A1cX/Grafana-Monitoring/README.md

 Access Grafana via: http://localhost:3000

 Default credentials: admin/admin

-5. Import the Dashboard
+5. Imported the Dashboard

-Navigate to Dashboards → Import in Grafana.
+Navigated to Dashboards → Import in Grafana.

-Upload node_exporter_dashboard.json.
+Uploaded node_exporter_dashboard.json.

 Set the Data Source to the Prometheus instance.

-Apply changes to visualize system metrics.
+Applie changes to visualize system metrics.

 Note: If the dashboard initially shows no data, allow a few moments for Prometheus to scrape metrics.